yebh17/InterArrivalTimes_calculator/README.md

 - `pip3 install -r requirements.txt`
 - `make`

+You can use `make clean` for cleaning all the generated files and get back a fresh repo.

 Note: You can use `make help` if wanted to check all the different commands available.